MarcinSzarmach/films-from-file-rest-api/README.md

 # Films REST API

-To run app You need MongoDB and Node.js.
+To run app You need Node.js.

 To run localy you nedd to add file .env (in root project) with: